protocolbuffers/protobuf/java/README.txt

   implemented and ProGuard shrinking should be used, so after the Java compiler inlines all referenced enum constants into the call sites, the interface remains unused and can be removed by ProGuard.

+ignore_services={true,false} (default: false)
+  Skips services definitions.

+  Nano doesn't support services.
+By default, if a service is defined it will generate a compilation error.
+If this flag is set to true, services will be silently ignored, instead.

 To use nano protobufs within the Android repo: